 Here are a few ones very niche and specific to the interior design firms that we found out that worked for our workflow.
 Bare in mind that this is not a comprehensive list, but pure from our standpoint and experience.

 Pros: Very powerful cloud version and compact stand-alone.
-It has chat-based client portal.
+It has a chat-based client portal.

 Check out their walkthrough video: